GVMNREDDY/Personal-PortFolio/README.md

 The Projects.jsx component showcases detailed college projects in a grid format, each with a hover effect for descriptions.
 A dedicated FAQs.jsx section provides commonly asked questions about the developer, styled with dropdown interactions.
 The Contact.jsx page features a clean, form-based layout with fields for email, name, and message submission.

 The entire application is efficiently routed using RoutePage.jsx, ensuring smooth navigation between sections.
 The portfolio maintains a visually appealing yet professional design, balancing usability and creativity.

+While the Public folder holds the images of the portfolio